V-ALICE/JackboxGPT/README.md

 ## FAQ

-- "Why GPT-3 specifically and not ChatGPT or another newer model?"
+- "What model types are supported?"
-> Mostly because this project was created before ChatGPT existed, and also because I have a preference for the older models.
-Adding support for newer models as an option is something I'll probably look into in the future though.
+> This project was created before ChatGPT existed, so the original implementation used Completion models only.
+It now supports Chat models as well, and there are options to use either type or a mix of both.

-- "How well does GPT-3 perform in Jackbox games?"
+- "How well do the Chat models work in Jackbox games?"
-> For normal prompts/answers it does a pretty decent job (by my standards), giving a mix of answers in a range from simple/boring to wild/outlandish.
-Some of the games also make requests for voting on answers though, which the AI isn't any good at (newer models would be better for that particular use case).
+> Pretty well, unsurprisingly.
+The one area they do stuggle in is variety.
+Since these model types are "smarter" they have a tendency to want to generate the same responses to equivalent prompts.
+This is especially prevalent in games with multiple AI players, as they may all end up generating the same or similar responses.
+There has been an effort to nudge the AI to try to minimize this, but it will still occur at least sometimes.
+In the future I may look into an 'overseer' module to track AI instances to make sure they don't duplicate answers, if configured to.

-- "How 'behaved' is GPT-3 in Jackbox games?"
+- "How well do the Completion models work in Jackbox games?"
-> Currently the actual wordage of AI responses are sent to the game unfiltered (punctuation and formatting are cleaned up), so any garbage that GPT-3 might generate would come through into the game.
-I don't know how filtered the AI is on OpenAI's side, but rarely there are some really unfun answers that make their way into responses, so just be aware of that.
+> For normal prompts/answers they do a decent job for what they are, giving a mix of answers in a range from simple/boring to wild/outlandish.
+These models are less adept at things like voting on answers though, unsurprisingly, but it's possible to configure the program to use a Chat model for this type of prompt specifically.
+Please note that Completion models are somewhat more chaotic than Chat models, so rarely there will likely be really unfun answers that make their way into Completion responses.

 - "Can the AI play without human players?"
 > This is possible for any game that has "Start Game from Controller Only" option (Party Pack 3+).